 If you’re using a browser, click the drop-down arrow at the top right of the page and choose Settings from the drop-down menu.

-To the right, under Contact make sure the email address is current.
 If you want to change or add an additional email address or phone number, click edit.

 If you have a mobile number added, Facebook will be able to text you a code to reset your password should you ever get locked out.
 Once you made the necessary edits, select Save changes.

 Click Security & Log In to add additional security measures.

 One security option is to choose friends who can help you log back in if you’re ever locked out.

 Click Edit to the right and then Choose friends.

 The people you select as trusted contacts will be able to give you a security code if you ever get locked out of your account.

 These contacts must already be on Facebook.
 Just type in the name of the contacts and hit Confirm.